agelmore/agelmore.github.io/_posts/2015-1-13-Prelim-HMP-run2.md

 {% endhighlight %}

 Okay that was taking a lot time so I submitted it again with each sample as a separate job.
 I'm sure I can do this later by making a file that will submit jobs in a for loop.
 I bet Kathryn has showed me how to do that before.
-For now I submitted them all manually.
+For now I created individual sh files and submitted them all manually.

 {% highlight bash %}